melmarr12/UNH_PSdeployment_S21/README.md

 2. UNH_PSdataS21_10min.csv (.mat)

     This file contains data from the Pressure Stick, where the values have been calculated for 10-minute segments of data throughout the full deployment time (September 10th 2021 22:55:00 - September 12th 7:15:00).
-Used to plot Figures 2 and 6 in (Marry & Foster, XXXX).
+Used to plot Figures 2 and 6 in (Marry & Foster, 2024).
     - h = average water depth for each 10-minute segment (m, [194x1] vector)
     - chunk_mean = mean datetime value for each 10-minute segment ([194x1] vector)
     - Hsig = significant wave height for each 10-minute segment (m, [194x1] vector)